joacod/go-playground-api/README.md

 ```
 4. Download MySQL driver for Go: `go get github.com/go-sql-driver/mysql`
 5. Download GORM: `go get github.com/jinzhu/gorm`
+6. Go to the file *database/Database.go* and update DBName, Host, Port, User and Password according to your local environment configuration

 ## How to Run it
 1. From the terminal: `go run playground`